FollyEngine/terraform/docs/README.md

 4. [x] pi-hole / dnsmasq
    1. [ ] fix the eth0-static-ip remote-exec
    2. [ ] figure out what mqtt ip address the esp's are set to
+   3. [ ] add NAT rules for wan0 (telstra dongle) and rpi wifi
+5. [x] mqtt
-5. [ ] node-red
+6. [ ] node-red
    1. [ ] work out how to backup/restore/update from git...
+7. [ ] add info on how to use the rpi wifi
+   1. [ ] using /boot
+   2. [ ] using ssh
-6. [ ] mqtt
+   3. [ ] using node-red
-7. [ ] some kind of database that can cope with power outages
+8. [ ] some kind of database that can cope with power outages
    1. https://forum.cockroachlabs.com/t/cockroach-on-the-raspbery-pi-3-64-bit/1246
    2. https://www.raspberrypi.org/forums/viewtopic.php?t=200748
-8. [ ] logging / monitoring?
+9. [ ] logging / monitoring?
-9. [ ] something to allow edge remote mgmt
+10. [ ] something to allow edge remote mgmt
-10. [ ] portainer
+11. [ ] portainer
-11. [ ] dashboard, and displaying it on the screen
+12. [ ] dashboard, and displaying it on the screen
-12. [ ] need a password? or some way to lock the screen....
+13. [ ] need a password? or some way to lock the screen....
-13. [x] figure out how to get the docker provisioner to not reprovision every apply
+14. [x] figure out how to get the docker provisioner to not reprovision every apply

 ## and how to install the software using the terraform bits in this repo